Connecticut Security Deposit Returns and Deductions

 How Long Do Landlords Have to Return Security Deposits in Connecticut?

-• 15 days after the tenant provides a forwarding address
+• 15 days after receiving the tenant’s forwarding address

 Do Landlords Owe Interest on Security Deposits in Connecticut?